emlearn/emlearn/docs/getting_started_browser.rst

     python -m http.server

 Open browser and navigate to `localhost:8000/xor_browser.html <http://localhost:8000/xor_browser.html>`_.
-You should see a webpage with two sliders and a "Run" button.
+You should see a webpage with two sliders.
-When clicking the button, the JavaScript will call the xor_browser.c via WASM.
+When changing the input values using the slides, the JavaScript will call the xor_browser.c via WASM.
 This runs the model built with emlearn, which classifies the data.
 The result is written to the "Out" element.